git-abra/Neuzy/README.md

 pip install .
 ```

-If you do not install it this way, and instead use it without installing it,
+If you do not install it this way, and instead use it neither by installing it, nor by using it from the root of the repository
-make sure to set or add (to ~/.bashrc) your $PYTHONPATH manually to the repositories rootpath.
+(see above, sets PYTHONPATH automatically), then make sure to set or add (to ~/.bashrc) your $PYTHONPATH manually to the repository's rootpath.
-This is necessary to avoid pathing errors within the repositorie call structure.
+This is necessary to avoid pathing errors within the repository's call structure.

 ```
-export PYTHONPATH=/home/username/repositories/Neuzy/
+export PYTHONPATH=/home/username/directory/Neuzy/
 ```

 ---